 A solid all-rounder, North Kingstown houses 26,310 people and is very much a suburban area.

-For those looking for a short commute then you’d be in an ideal location in North Kingston.
+For those looking for a short commute then you’d be in an ideal location in North Kingstown.
 Health and fitness facilities are not in short supply in the neighbourhood and there is a diverse nightlife in the area too.

 Being right on the water there are lots of opportunities for fishing and boating.
 Perhaps you can pick up a new hobby to help you integrate into the community better.